uswds/uswds-site/pages/patterns/create-a-profile/phone-number.md

             <li>Tell users why you need their phone number, why you might contact them, and when.</li>
             <li>Do clearly state if you need a U.S. telephone number.</li>
             <li>Do clearly state if you need an SMS-capable mobile phone number, such as when you need to text a security code for validation.</li>
-            <li>Use clear hint text and input-masking to ensure proper formatting of phone numbers.</li>
+            <li>Use clear hint text and input masking to ensure proper formatting of phone numbers.</li>
             <li>Offer very clear validation messages to help users successfully meet format requirements.</li>
             <li>Consider using the autocomplete attribute on telephone number inputs, to allow the browser to autofill information if it has been previously entered.</li>
             <li>Allow a user to supply multiple phone numbers.</li>